ypriverol/github-paper/document/manuscript.md

 in your projects [citation].
 Note that until recently, GitHub was lacking support for storing large files (>100 MB), a issue that has been recently addressed by the GitHub large file storage.
-However, please be aware that large files will make the cloning and forking problematic.
+However, please be aware that large files will make the cloning and forking problematic and post-processing hooks (Rule 6) might suffer from unnecessary files.
 (reference to --maximum-depth cloning ?)

 ## Rule 2.
 Learn Git and embrace its power